tunaozdil/DSA210_LoL_Project/README.md

 ---

 ### Limitations & Future Work
 - Riot’s API policy forbids public display of augment winrates.
+For more information, see the official Riot API documentation: [https://developer.riotgames.com/docs/lol](https://developer.riotgames.com/docs/lol)
 - Data currently represents only my matches, limiting generalization.
 - **If the repository remains private**, average placement and related statistics will be analyzed internally.
 - I plan to contact friends to include their match data, expanding the dataset for broader representation.